 Most schools have the PANCE pass rate available on their website.
-Ask what assistance, if any, is provided for those who do not pass the PANCE.
+Following your PA School interview, ask what assistance, if any, is provided for those who do not pass the PANCE.

 Are there any formal mechanisms in place for students to evaluate their professors and attending physicians?

 Ask if there are course evaluations available and how students are to address any discrepancies that arise with faculty/preceptors or their teaching methods.
 Is their a protocol to report it while remaining anonymous?
 You want a program that will address these issues and make the appropriate changes.

 If yes, who are they: faculty, students, professors, both?
 If not, is there an open door policy?
 Is it possible to speak with students in the class above you?
 Mentorship and guidance goes a long way once enrolled.

 Ask about community involvement, student government, or any leadership opportunities – especially if you don’t have much work experience.
 Find out about clubs that connect parents or meet-up groups of people with similar interests.

 What is the distance you are expected to travel?
 Are students required to find their own preceptors or does the school have their own affiliations?
 Does the program focus on a particular specialty or is it more of a broad, well-rounded approach?
 What’s the average length of each rotation?
 Rotation sites take time and negotiations.
 Often times, multiple medical programs are competing for the same locations.
 The sites can be scarce and the commute up to 100mi each way (Or so I’ve heard about a few programs)

 Any assistance available if any academic need arises?